The Future of Widener’s Health Science Programs Is Bright, and Integrated

 Building A Community of Leaders

-From the Child Development Center and the Widener Partnership Charter School to schools and health centers in Delaware County, Widener’s health science students are honing their skills as leaders through community-based programming.
+From the Child Development Center to schools and health centers in Delaware County, Widener’s health science students are honing their skills as leaders through community-based programming.

 As with the academic experience, there is a concerted effort to create interprofessional student leadership opportunities in all organizations that students interface with such as the community health clinics, national honor societies, and professional groups.